alvarotrigo/multiscroll.js/README.md

 });
 ```

-#### Using anchor links
+#### Creating links to sections
-In order to create links to certain sections, if you are using multiscroll.js with anchor links for the sections (using the `anchors` option), then you will be able to use anchor links also to navigate directly to a certain section by using the URL.
+If you are using multiscroll.js with anchor links for the sections (using the `anchors` option), then you will be able to use anchor links also to navigate directly to a certain section by using the URL.

 You can do it by creating accessing to the URL by adding the anchor.
 For example: `http://youriste.com/#secondSection`.